Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 Is outsourcing IT support cheaper than hiring in-house?

 For most small and medium businesses, yes.
 The annual cost of a full MSP engagement is often equal to or less than a single mid-level in-house hire, once you add benefits, payroll taxes, training, and turnover costs.
-You also get a full team of specialists rather than one generalist, which means issues get resolved by the right expert the first time.
+According to Meriplex’s 2025 analysis, companies save 25–45% on total IT costs by outsourcing.
+You’ll also get a full team of specialists rather than one generalist, which means issues get resolved by the right expert the first time.

 What are the main disadvantages of outsourcing IT?

 The biggest concerns are reduced direct control and reliance on an external provider’s methods.
-If your leadership team won’t collaborate with an MSP, the engagement won’t work regardless of the quality of the provider.
+If your leadership team won’t collaborate with an MSP, the engagement won’t work regardless of the provider’s quality.
 A well-chosen MSP mitigates most control concerns by providing visibility dashboards, regular reporting, and structured communication schedules.

 What does an in-house IT team provide that an MSP doesn’t?

 Deep organizational knowledge and immediate physical presence are the primary advantages of in-house staff.
-They understand your internal processes intuitively and can walk the floor when needed.
+They understand your internal processes intuitively and can walk the floor when it’s needed.
 That said, many MSPs offer on-site dispatch for hardware issues and build deep familiarity with your environment over time.
-The gap is smaller than most business owners expect.
+The gap’s smaller than most business owners expect.

 Can I use an MSP even if I already have an IT person on staff?